czhd-create/czhd-create/README.md

 - 👋 Hi, I’m @czhd-create
-- ✨ I am currently a Research Assistant at the National University of Singapore.
+- ✨ I am currently studying Artificial Intelligence (AI for Science) at the National University of Singapore.
 - 🎓 BSc in Science (Statistics)
 - 👀 I’m interested in data analytics, R programming, and new technologies in general.
-- 🌱 ...
+- 🌱 Other interests: Automated data collection, Bayesian probabilities
-- 🌈 ...
+- 🌈 Reminder to self: Choose to be positive.
+Find and work with like-minded people.

 <!----
 💞️ I’m willing to collaborate on IT developers, Data Engineers, Application developers :)